 Baltimore Cultural Sites

-No other city in America has as many black cultural museums as Baltimore combined with two large HBCUs, two black fraternity headquarters, a major black newspaper, two black theatre organizations, NAACP headquarters, and several notable monuments.
-Baltimore Cultural Sites are must-visit reason for every itinerary.
+No other city in America has as many black cultural museums as Baltimore, combined with two large HBCUs, two black fraternity headquarters, a major black newspaper, two black theatre organizations, NAACP headquarters, and several notable monuments.
+Baltimore Cultural Sites are a must-visit reason for every itinerary.

 Reginald Lewis Museum of Maryland African American History & Culture